How to invest in REITs in the UK

 What is a REIT?

-A real estate investment trust, or a REIT, is a type of investment firm that makes money for its investors through property.
+Even if you already have some experience of investing, you might find yourself asking, “what is a REIT?”
+Put simply, a real estate investment trust, or a REIT, is a type of investment firm that makes money for its investors through property.
 Both individual investors and companies can pool their money together to purchase property assets, and then benefit from increases in value and rental income.

 REITs are exempt from corporation tax on profits generated from rental income and the income from the sale of rental properties, making them a tax-efficient investment choice.